VCU-CS-Capstone/CS-25-339-Publicly-Detectable-Watermarking-for-Large-Language-Models/Status Reports/Status Report Fall Week 08.md

 Hongsheng Zhou

 ## 1) Accomplishments this week ##
-This week, we continued research on how to improve watermark resilience against test paraphrasing and editing.
-Our goal is to further optimize the system for scalability and efficiency, potentially leveraging parallet processing techniques.
-We also looked at user guides to make it easier for new users to use the program.
+This week, we did heavy research on the types of attacks that could potentially affect our results of our program.
+We conducted extensive research on various attacks that could compromise the accuracy of our program.
+We also explored potential defenses to make our detection model more robust.
+These findings will help us improve the reliability of our results.

 ## 2) Milestones to be completed next week ##
-Next week, we will continue doing heavy research and programming.
-We want to find out specific attacks on these algorithms as well as different types of techniques for figuring out false positives.
-Our main goal at the end of this project is to get a high detection rate of AI written text.
+We want to achieve a high detection rate of AI-written text, so we thoroughly analyzed specific algorithmic vulnerabilities and implemented advanced techniques to mitigate false positives.
+Our approach combined rigorous research with targeted programming to refine detection mechanisms and optimize their accuracy.

 ## 3) Issues, problems or concerns ##
 Same issue as last week where at this point we are trying to make sure we get a fully written and tested prototype for the fall end date.